Policy statement

 Limited confidentiality

 The reality is, that in most cases, what MCT can actually offer is limited confidentiality.
 This means that the content of a conversation might well be discussed with other professionals, but in general this would not identify the person who had made the disclosure.
-Therefore, MCT staff should always make it clear at the outset of conversation that there are limits to confidentiality.
+Therefore, MCT staff should always make it clear at the outset of a conversation that there are limits to confidentiality.
 It should be reinforced that these limits are in place to ensure a person's safety and wellbeing.
 MCT will always ensure that an individual will be informed when a confidence has to be broken for this reason and they will be involved in the information sharing.